-The Aeromotive Pump has mechanically fastened magnets.
-You must run a -8 AN (1/2") inlet system to help prevent cavitation.
-This pump has very high quality bearings and components.
-Send it to Aeromotive during the off season for inspection, and this pump can last for years.
 This same pump works both for fuel injection and carburetors.
 Although it will generate over 70 psi, its flow is no more (well maybe a little) than the pumps many carb guys use.

 The Walbro Pump is the most popular, but its life span is limited.
 A common issue on the Walbro pump is bearing failure.
 It becomes obvious when you hear the pump making a squealing sound.
 This is usually caused by cavitation or just wearing out.